Ryon Healy: Milwaukee Brewers

 On December 17, 2019, Healy signed a one-year contract with the Milwaukee Brewers.
 He played in 4 games for the Brewers, going 1-for-7 (.143) with 2 walks.
 On October 30, 2020, Healy was removed from the 40-man roster and sent outright to the Triple-A San Antonio Missions.
 He elected free agency on November 3.

 Hanwha Eagles

 On December 5, 2020, Healy signed a one-year, $800K deal with the Hanwha Eagles of the KBO League.
 Healy played in 67 games with Hanwha in 2021, batting .257/.306/.394 with 7 home runs and 37 RBI.
 On July 4, 2021, Healy was released by the Eagles.

 Tampa Bay Rays

 On March 19, 2022, Healy signed a minor league contract with the Tampa Bay Rays.
-Healy was released by the Rays organization on March 31.
+He was released by the Rays organization on March 31.

+Post-playing career

 On January 1, 2023, Healy announced his retirement from baseball via an Instagram post.
 He is now an entrepreneur with multiple businesses.
-He runs a Realty Group in the Phoenix, Arizona area, an athlete home-maintenance company, and a mobile coaching service.
+He runs a realty group in the Phoenix, Arizona area, an athlete home-maintenance company, and a mobile coaching service.

+Since 2026, Healy has been a member of the broadcasting crew for Mariners TV, providing occasional color commentary alongside Aaron Goldsmith.